Zero5896/Car_price_modeling/README.md

 - Answer key questions about car pricing trends.
 - Test the quality and usability of the dataset.

-**Analysis so far:**
+**Analysis:**
-For this section I'll be answering the questions the dataset proposes **Part 1 Understanding the Features**
+- For this section I'll be answering the questions the dataset proposes **Part 1 Understanding the Features**

-- **Brand and Model: Analyze how different brands and models influence car prices.
+ **Brand and Model: Analyze how different brands and models influence car prices.
 Are luxury brands significantly more expensive than economy brands?**

-It´s counterintuitive, but the difference between car prices alongside brands seem very close; Tesla, Ford and Mercedes the highest and the lowest prices, though BMW seems to have on avarage te highest prices
+- It´s counterintuitive, but the difference between car prices alongside brands seem very close; Tesla, Ford and Mercedes the highest and the lowest prices, though BMW seems to have on avarage te highest prices
 ```Python
 # Set the width and height of the figure
 plt.figure(figsize=(16, 6))